legit-gaming/legit-gaming.github.io/index.md

 Start with Number Guessing Game
 Goal 1 (in JS file): Set variable to a hard coded number and print number to console
-  * Intro to variables and types
+  * Intro to variables and types (for each - a page with description and examples - students to reference, thimble with example problems to solve (for mentors to use during live demons), thimble with solutions (for mentors only))
   * Introduce console.log

  Goal 2 (in JS file): Use +, -, *, / to solve math problems -- utilize varibales as well